Boldoosang/GeoJSON-TTMP-WebScraperBaker/readme.md

 ```
 Place your input GeoJSON file into the directory and rename it to "mapIn.geojson" OR edit the constructor within main.py to include the URL to the geojson file using the optional 'geojson_url' argument.

+Optionally, include a precision value using the constructor within main.py.
 Run the baker using the following command:
 ```
 $ python main.py